davisssamuel/dotfiles/README.md

 ## bash

-NOTE: if you are not using zsh, add the following lines to your `.bashrc` for the same prompt
+NOTE: if you are using bash instead of zsh, add the following lines to your `.bashrc` for the same prompt

 ```bash
 source $HOME/.git-prompt.sh